-The constraint $\mathcal{H}=0$ at the semiclassical level is then $H_{\mathrm{cl}}^{2}+\beta^{2}F^{2}=f(a)$.
-Identifying $H_{\mathrm{cl}}$ with the observed Hubble rate $H=\dot a/a$ gives the modified Friedmann equation:
+The constraint $\mathcal{H}=0$ at the semiclassical level is then $H^{2}+\beta^{2}F^{2}=f(a)$.
+Identifying $H$ with the observed Hubble rate $H=\dot a/a$ gives the modified Friedmann equation:

 This is the main result of this paper.
-The NC correction $\beta^{2}F^{2}$ is on the left-hand side, as a geometric contribution that reduces the expansion rate available from a given energy budget.
+The NC correction $\beta^{2}F^{2}$ is on the left-hand side, as a geometric contribution that reduces the expansion rate available from a given energy budget (set by the RHS of~\refeq{eq:modfried}).
 It represents the minimum quantum variance of the Hubble rate: the deformed commutation relation prevents $\langle\hat p_a^{2}\rangle$ from being entirely classical, and the missing expansion rate is the kinematic price of noncommutativity.
 This is analogous to the zero-point energy of a quantum oscillator, forced by $[\hat x,\hat p]=i\hbar$ and irremovable by any choice of state.
 The correction appears on the left because it is a property of the kinematics --- the deformed commutator --- not of the energy content.
-Whereas a function of $\rho$ added to the right-hand side modifies the gravitational response to a given matter content, the correction obtained here modifies the kinematics of the scale factor itself; the magnitude of the correction depends on $a$, not on the matter content of the universe.
+Whereas a function of $\rho$ added to the right- hand side modifies the gravitational response to a given matter content, the correction obtained here modifies the kinematics of the scale factor itself; the magnitude of the correction depends on $a$, not on the matter content of the universe.